Belmont Regional Park: Your Gateway to Nature’s Wonders

 Are Dogs Allowed in Belmont Regional Park?

-Yes, dogs are allowed in the park, but you need to follow leash regulations.
-Enjoy the dog-friendly trails, ensuring your pup's on a lead in restricted areas while exploring the beautiful surroundings together.
+Yes, dogs are allowed in the park, but leash regulations apply.
+Enjoy dog-friendly trails, keeping your pet on a lead in restricted areas for safety.

 What Is the Best Time of Year to Visit?